Robotmurlock/TSP-Parallel-Genetic-Algorithm-in-Scala/README.md

 # TSP-Parallel-Genetic-Algorithm-in-Scala
 Implementation of Parallel Genetic Algorithm in Scala for solving Travelling Salesman Problem with optional animation using scalafx.

-# Requirement:
+# Requirement
 `sbt`, `https://www.scala-sbt.org/`

-# To run genetic algorithm with animation:
+# To run genetic algorithm with animation
 `position in sources`<br>
 `sbt`<br>
 `compile`<br>
 `run`<br>

-# Parameters:
+# Parameters
 Parameters for genetic algorithm can be changed in `parameter.csv` file:<br>
 `population_size`<br>
 `max_iterations`<br>